MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/edu-remote-low-bandwidth.md

 # Troubleshoot low-bandwidth scenarios for Teams

+This article will give IT admins the best practices when dealing with low-bandwidth issues in Teams.

 Numerous network elements can affect performance when working with Microsoft Teams.

-Consider the following situations:

 - Low-speed internet connection for the school.
 - Low-speed internet connection for one or more students.